Processors reference

 Example input: key_value with regex (\w*)_(\w*)

-Parses text that adheres to a regular expression with two capture groups, where the first group is the key and the second group is the value.
-To only extract values and provide your own list of key names, See regex parser.
+Parses text using a regular expression with two capture groups, where the first group is the key and the second group is the value.
+See also regex parser.
+For details on the regex dialect and how the processors compare, see Regular expressions.

 Key-value example with regex parsing